lucyod10/news-app/README.md

 Clone this repo, and then run `npm install` to install all dependencies.

 To view locally, run `npm run start` and visit the localhost given (typically `localhost:3000`)

+## TODO

+- Implement tag system for additional filtering.
+- form refreshes when filtering for the first time- keep values set.